Harikarthyk/Pay-Pal-Integration-/README.md

 # Introduction

-Make sure to change client_id and client_secret values with your own values inside app.js
+Make sure to change client_id and client_secret values with your own values inside .env

-Once done, follow up [React Native Paypal](https://github.com/morfsys/react-native-paypal) for the react native code.